18F/cv_faq/_content/protect-yourself/is-it-safe-to-get-medical-care-for-other-conditions.md

 * **Do not delay getting emergency care for your health problems or any health condition that requires immediate attention.**
   * If you need emergency help, call 911.
   * Emergency departments have infection prevention plans to protect you from getting COVID-19 if you need care for your medical condition.
 * **Continue** to practice [everyday prevention](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/index.html).
-Wash your hands often, avoid close contact, wear a cloth face covering, cover coughs and sneezes, and clean and disinfect frequently touched surfaces often.
+Wash your hands often, avoid close contact, wear a mask, cover coughs and sneezes, and clean and disinfect frequently touched surfaces often.

 For more information, see [Groups at Higher Risk for Severe Illness](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/groups-at-higher-risk.html).